splash-networks/admin-panel-doc/docs/portals/huawei.md

 Assuming HTTP configurations described above are already in place, a few modifications are required to switch from HTTP to HTTPS mode.

 Go to Advanced > AAA > Portal Server Global Configuration and switch to External Portal tab.
 In HTTP Protocol section switch to `HTTPS-based` in **HTTP interoperation mode**.
 Select the SSL policy created above and in **Local gateway address** select `All addresses`.
-Port number will remain `8443`.
+Port number will be `8443`.
 Click Apply to save the settings.

 ![External Portal HTTPS](../assets/images/portals/huawei/external-portal-https.png)

 In Portal Authentication Server List click on the existing server to access its details.
 Expand **URL Option Settings** and update the `Login URL` based on your Huawei AP's hostname.
-If your AP has the hostname of `huawei.splashnetworks.co` then enter this URL:
+If your AP has a hostname of `huawei.splashnetworks.co` then enter this URL:

 ```
 https://huawei.splashnetworks.co:8443